enspirit/dem-rescript/README.md

 ## Hacking

-The `dem` command line is written in BuckleScript, wth great help from the following libraries:
+The `dem` command line is written in ReScript, with great help from the following libraries:
 * mustache.js, see https://mustache.github.io/
 * markdown-it, see https://github.com/markdown-it/markdown-it and https://spec.commonmark.org/